 I have great relationships with most of my exes.
 My family has never been supportive of my "lifestyle" so my chosen family is very important to me.
 My belief about love being limitless means that if a romantic relationship doesn't work with someone that doesn't mean we can't be great friends.
 Besides, we've seen each other in some of our worst moments and still love each other.
 That's the best kind of friend I can imagine.

-I'm polyamorous in theory and non-monagamous in practice but tend to end up in "functionally monogamous" relationships due mostly to time constraints.
+I'm non-monagamous but tend to end up in "functionally monogamous" relationships due mostly to time constraints.
 I'm passionately committed to the people I love romantically and so far that has only involved one person at a time (with casual partners on the side).
 However, I'm interested in trying a variety of relationships.
-I very recently started seeing someone and am having a great time exploring and experimenting.
-Given that I'm non-monogamous and pansexual (and a part of that means I appreciate and need variety) my relationships always involve some form of non-monogamy.
-I'm always interested in meeting new like-minded people, if I have the time, for friendship, dating, NSA fun, etc. As far as I can tell right now (but this could change), I'm interested in having a primary relationship with someone and either seeing other people casually independently or having some other arrangement (e.g., triad).
+I'm always interested in meeting new like-minded people, if I have the time, for friendship, dating, NSA fun, etc. As far as I can tell right now (but this could change), I'm interested in having a primary relationship with someone and maybe eventually seeing other people casually independently.
 Ultimately I AM looking for love but what that might actually look like and how many people are involved is anybody's guess!
 I'm willing to take emotional risks and fall in love quite easily with the right people.
-I don't reserve my feeling out of fear for getting hurt.
+I don't reserve my feeling out of fear of getting hurt.
 There has only been one person who I fell in love with who didn't feel the same way.
 We ended up being best friends instead and are still very close.
 Learning to let go of my romantic feelings for her in order to remain good friends was an amazing lesson that I cherish so many years later.

 I'm an intensely loyal friend and will fight for the people I love.
 I don't stop loving even though we may only talk once a year.
 I'm very generous with my time and emotions and give both freely to the people I love.